 Words are very important and often taken for granted in the design process.
-Nobody really understands the struggle and angst designers go through to find the perfect typeface to convey the message in a way that captures it best.
+Nobody really understands the struggle and angst designers go through to find the perfect typeface to convey the message in a way that accurately reflects your brand messaging.

 Choosing fonts is an art form.
 Even with a degree in Communication Arts, I struggle with type design.
 It helps to have a passion for design and to study current work in the advertising world.